stevemuss/AWS-Portfolio/README.md

 ---

 ## AWS Services ☁️
-In this repository I will provide example for the following AWS services:\
+In this repository I will provide examples for the following AWS services:\
 ⚡️ Lambda\
 ⚡️ S3\
 ⚡️ API Gateway\